mPrograms-mg/mPrograms-mg/README.md

 ### Passionate Programmer | Learner

-I'm a Software Engineer having over 1+ years of expertise in web technologies like Javascript, Typescript, and Angular.
+I'm a Software Engineer having over 1.2+ years of expertise in web technologies like Javascript, Typescript, and Angular.
 Building a UI using Angular.
-Having good problem-solving skills & passionate about development, continuous learning.
-Looks forward to a challenging opportunity to make personal and professional growth and Always eager to share knowledge.
+Having good problem-solving skills & passionate for development and continuous learning.
+Looks forward to a challenging opportunity to make personal and professional growth and am Always eager to share knowledge.

 - 🌐 My Website: [Mahesh Kshirsagar][portfolio]